Instruction Attributes#

 separated by white-spaces.

-The first construction (exclusion_set
+The first construction (exclusion_set) means that each

 functional unit in the first string cannot be reserved simultaneously